 The holes allow the soil to adjust to changing atmospheric conditions.
-Varying temperature and humidity levels can cause condensation to form in the bag and wet the soil.
+Varying temperature and humidity levels can cause condensation in the bag and wet the soil.

 Wet soil will eventually become moldy.

-Besides allowing the soil to breathe, the holes are there to protect the integrity of the bag.
+Besides allowing the soil to breathe, the holes are there to protect the bag’s integrity.
 Bags of soil are often displayed in the garden centers in large stacks.